SFC Short Course: What Matters About Jesus

 In what ways do you rely on the Gospel accounts of Jesus?

 What other evidence do you have for the existence of Jesus?
 What do you rely on?
 The Gospels?
 The writing of Paul?
 The other letters in the New Testament?
 Your own experience of Jesus?
 Your experience of Christian Community?

 4. For some, the miracle stories make it hard to believe in Jesus.
 How can we understand these miracles in the 21st Century?

 How important is it for you to understand the miracles of Jesus?
 In what ways do they inform your faith?

 Consider the idea that miracles are “enacted parables”.
-We are used to asking what the meaning is of the parables, so let us have a go with the miracles.
-Read one of the miracles, there are 37 to choose from!
-Ask not “How did this happen?” rather, ask, “What does this mean?”
+We are used to asking about the meaning of parables, so let’s have a go with miracles.
+There are 37 to choose from; read one of the miracle stories.
+Ask not “How could this happen?” rather, “What does this mean?”

 5. Over the years, various holy people have said holy things.
 Why do Christians believe Jesus is different?

 What makes Jesus different from other holy people?
 Most Christians believe that the resurrection is the resounding point of difference for Jesus.
 What is your response to this statement?
 Identify other things about Jesus’ life and ministry that make him a standout for you.